avierstr/reduceblastdb/README.md

 All the above commands can be performed in one go:

     python3 reduceblastdb.py blastdb -db nt -dl -o bacteria -s bacteria -max 2000 -r -np 8 -mbd

-As an initial indication of sizes: nt database: 445 GB
-Bacteria: 55 GB
-Bacteria max 2000 bp: 3.6 GB

 **Taxonomy:**